texfaq/texfaq.github.io/FAQ-changemargin.md

 ---
+title:  Changing the margins in LaTeX
 section: Adjusting the typesetting
 subsection: Page layout
 date: 2014-06-10
 ---

-# Changing the margins in LaTeX

 Changing the layout of a document's text on the page involves several subtleties not often realised by the beginner.
 There are interactions